AO-StreetArt/Aesel/docs/pages/atomicity.rst

 Object Change Streams
 ---------------------

 In the Object Change Stream API, a significant change occurs in the API.
-Instead of devices sending in changes to the Object location, rotation, or scale, they are sending in the current values for all of the locations.
-This is due to a fundamental shift in assumption, as this communication channel primarily relies on UDP.
-Because of this, we still guarantee atomic transactions, but the results of any given transaction may fail to reach any given device.
-For this reason, users are generally expected to send a large volume of these messages in most cases, continually informing Aesel of the current location, rotation, and scale of the updated object.
+We still guarantee atomic transactions, but the results of any event may fail to reach any given device.
+For this reason, users are generally expected to send a large volume of these messages in most cases, continually informing Aesel of the current values of the object or property in question.